Volunteer Spotlight: Tel Hai’s Precious Pool Monitors!

 TRAIN CLUB HOLIDAY OPEN HOUSE 2024:

-Tel Hai’s Train Club welcomes you to their holiday open houses on Saturdays, November 30, December 7, December 14 & December 28 from 11 AM to 2 PM.
+Tel Hai’s Train Club welcomes you to their holiday open house on Saturday, December 28 from 11 AM to 2 PM.
 Bring your grandchildren and explore all the railway communities within the detailed tablescapes!
-The recently remodeled train room features extensive displays of Z, N, HO-, S-, G-…
+The recently remodeled train room features extensive displays of Z, N, HO-, S-, G- and O-gauge railroads and delightful miniature communities….

 Read More